tshepang/blog-movies/content/movies/Payback (1999).rst

 * The two ladies in Porter's life are given solid portrayals.

-* There some more nice appearances here and there, fat guy being one, and his boss another.
+* There are some more nice appearances here and there, fat guy being one, and his boss another.

 So, overall this is a real joyful experience, and my complaints aren't major: